Kitzur Shulchan Aruch

-The Kitzur Shulchan Aruch (קיצור שולחן ערוך), first published in 1864, is a work of halacha written by Rabbi Shlomo Ganzfried.
-The work was written in simple Hebrew which made it easy for the lay person to understand and contributed to its great popularity.
+The Kitzur Shulchan Aruch (קיצור שולחן ערוך) is a compendium of Halakha written by Rabbi Shlomo Ganzfried that summarizes the Shulchan Aruch—mainly the sections "Orach Chayim" and "Yoreh De'ah"—and deals with the laws of daily life, prayer, Shabbat, fasting, marriage, holidays, and other facets of religious Judaism.
+The work was written in vernacular Hebrew, which made it easy for the layperson to understand and contributed to its popularity.

 Contents

-The work is a summary of the sixteenth-century Shulchan Aruch of Rabbi Joseph Caro, with references to later rabbinical commentaries.
-It focuses on the Orach Chaim and Yoreh Deah sections of the Shulchan Aruch, and includes laws of daily life, Shabbat, holidays, and so on.
+The work is a summary (or kitzur) of the sixteenth-century Shulchan Aruch by Rabbi Joseph Caro and has references to later rabbinical commentaries.
+It focuses on the "Orach Chaim" and "Yoreh Deah" sections of the Shulchan Aruch.
+It incorporates the Halakha of daily life, Shabbat, holidays, and other things.
 It is divided into 221 chapters (called simanim).